moruhui/SmartGo/README.md

         .withSystemUI()
         .go();
 ```
->Many new fetures will come soon
+>Many new features will come soon